 The effect of 10 mg/day of atorvastatin on lipid levels was similar to that seen in previous clinical trials.

 Atorvastatin significantly reduced the rate of coronary events [either fatal coronary heart disease (46 events in the placebo group vs. 40 events in the atorvastatin group) or non-fatal MI (108 events in the placebo group vs. 60 events in the atorvastatin group)] with a relative risk reduction of 36% [(based on incidences of 1.9% for atorvastatin vs. 3.0% for placebo), p=0.0005 (see Figure 3)].
 The risk reduction was consistent regardless of age, smoking status, obesity, or presence of renal dysfunction.
 The effect of atorvastatin was seen regardless of baseline LDL levels.
 Because of the small number of events, results for women were inconclusive.

-on Cumulative Incidence of Non-Fatal Myocardial Infarction or Coronary Heart
+Atorvastatin 10 mg/day on Cumulative Incidence of Non-Fatal Myocardial Infarction

 Atorvastatin also significantly decreased the relative risk for revascularization procedures by 42%.
 Although the reduction of fatal and non-fatal strokes did not reach a pre-defined significance level (p=0.01), a favorable trend was observed with a 26% relative risk reduction (incidences of 1.7% for atorvastatin and 2.3% for placebo).
 There was no significant difference between the treatment groups for death from cardiovascular causes (p=0.51) or noncardiovascular causes (p=0.17).